phpsagas/serializer-bridge/README.md

 ## About package
 This component is the part of [phpsagas framework](https://github.com/phpsagas).
-The package contains implementation of saga instance repository based on [symfony/serializer](https://packagist.org/packages/symfony/serializer).
+The package contains implementation of saga serializers based on [symfony/serializer](https://packagist.org/packages/symfony/serializer).

 ## Installation
 You can install the package using [Composer](https://getcomposer.org/):